charlesxu90/sgpt/README.md

-# GPT generates more diverse scaffolds than GRU in exploring the chemical space
+# Optimization of binding affinities in chemical space with transformer and deep reinforcement learning

-This is the code to reproduce the results of SGPT-RL, a tool for chemical design using transformer and deep reinforcement learning.
+This is the code of **SGPT-RL**, a tool for chemical design using transformer and deep reinforcement learning.
+Through employing GPT model as the policy network, SGPT-RL can learn scaffolds patterns in exploring the chemical space.

 ![Pipeline](./Pipeline.png)

-We found that through employing GPT model as the policy network, SGPT-RL can generate more diverse scaffolds in exploring the chemical space than Reinvent, which uses GRU as the policy network.

 ## Installation
 ### Create environment